 He wanted to live.
 His love was so big, but his body was tired.
 It was his body that gave out, but never his spirit.
 His love is in each family member and each person he called a friend.
 Ashlee’s gift was laughter and happiness, and he leaves that gift with all of us.
 He is forever in our hearts waiting to help us laugh when we are sad and helping us to feel happiness when we are lonely.
 In the end Ashlee came home, he first came home to his Mom and Dad with nothing but his faith, and then his faith carried him home to God.

 Christian Ashlee Morris is preceded in death by his father Bobby Morris.
 He is survived by his Daughter Mackenzie Morris, Mother Betty Ecklar, Stepfather Ernest “Ernie” Ecklar, sister Elishia Chamberlain, many dearly loved Aunts and Uncles and cousins, and by more friends than can be named.
 His story is one of grace and forgiveness.
 He leaves a legacy of love and laughter.
 His life carries on in the person he treasured most in this world, his daughter Mackenzie who will always be his “Mac Attack”.

 Once celebrations can be planned, we will gather together to celebrate Ashlee's life, to share our stories and laughter and our grief as well because for anyone that was ever loved by Ashlee, Winnie the Pooh said it best, “How lucky I am to have something that makes saying goodbye so hard.”

 Donations in his honor can be made to the American Kidney Foundation or the National Alliance for Mental Health (NAMI).

-To plant a tree in memory of Christian AshLee Morris, please visit our tribute store.
+To send flowers to Christian AshLee Morris' family, please visit our floral store.